Sphinkie/LedRGB/API_description.md

 ```c++
 void LedRGB::setFastColorHSL(int Hue, int Lightness)
 ```
-> Light the LED with the specified color.
+> Light the LED with the given color.
 > _Hue_       : 0..255
 > _Luminosity_: 0..255
 > This function does not use the trigonometry, so the execution time is faster.
 Saturation is fixed to 100%.